tbretl/ae353-sp21/docs/projects.md

 To confirm that installation was successful, do three things.

-First, open a terminal in Mac or the Anaconda Powershell Prompt (miniconda3) in Windows and run `conda list`.
+First, open a terminal in Mac or an "Anaconda Powershell Prompt (miniconda3)" in Windows and run `conda list`.
 You should see something like this:
 ```
 (base) timothybretl@Timothys-MacBook-Pro Website % conda list
 # packages in environment at /Users/timothybretl/Applications/miniconda3: